 A shrimp cocktail appetizer recipe is one of the easiest to make at home.
 Anytime you are entertaining guests or asked to bring an appetizer to cocktail parties, a shrimp cocktail is a healthy appetizer to consider.

 Making this shrimp cocktail recipe is so much better than buying a pre-made shrimp ring from a grocery store.
 The shrimp is usually rubbery and tasteless compared to what you can make at home yourself.

 Shrimp Cooking Process

 The best and easiest way to cook shrimp for an easy appetizer is by poaching.
 This ensures that your shrimp have great flavor and are cooked perfectly.

-Start with a large saucepan or small stockpot.
+Start with a large pot.
 One that can easily hold 3 quarts of water.
 Then add some flavorings to the water.

 Kosher salt – 1 tablespoon